 - Writing letters as a Civil War and/or WWII soldier and/or recording experiences in a journal.

-Watch the 2014 interview by Comcast Creative Below to more information about the camps.
+Watch the Comcast Newsmakers interview below for more information about the camps.

 To schedule a program contact Tim Neff at 412.621.4253 ext.
 219